 Reports show that our environment, namely our oceans, are filling up with plastic and there will be more plastic than fish in our waterways by 2050 (we call it plastic soup).
 Plastic bags are a huge part of the problem.
 They don’t break down for up to an estimated 1,000 years and, even then, they just break down into smaller and smaller pieces; they do not biodegrade within any human timescale.
 By stopping the distribution of plastic bags at the point of sale, and motivating people to use reusable bags, we can stop this pollution before it starts.

 In the U.S., California is leading the way in plastic bag bans.
 To date, more than 150 cities in the state have bag bans and/or taxes.
 In 2014, California was the first state in the U.S. to pass a statewide plastic bag ban.
 It was a huge achievement.
 Unfortunately, plastic bag companies were not going to let it stand without a fight.
 They managed to get more than the nearly 505,000 signatures needed to propose a ballot measure to overturn the ban.
-Instead of going into effect on July 1, 2015, the legal challenge put the landmark bag ban on hold until the November 2016 elections, where it will have to be won all over again.
-Now, with the election looming, Big Plastic, led by Novolex, has already raised over $6 million to undermine the will of the people.
-It’s time for the people of California to flex their Citizen Muscles and defend our bag ban!
+Instead of going into effect on July 1, 2015, the legal challenge put the landmark bag ban on hold until the November 2016 elections.
+The Big Plastic industry, led by Novolex, raised over $6 million to undermine the will of the people.
+But the people won, upholding the state’s bag ban at the polls!

 In the meantime, in 2015, Hawaii became the first state to successfully implement a ban of plastic bags at grocery stores statewide.